Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/overview.md

 ## Authors and Contributors

-If you are interested in submitting resources or building tools to support nonprofit scholarship please contact Jesse Lecy (jdlecy@syr.edu) or Nathan Grasse (nathangrasse@cunet.carleton.ca).
+If you are interested in submitting resources or building tools to support nonprofit scholarship please contact Jesse Lecy (jdlecy@asu.edu) or Nathan Grasse (nathangrasse@cunet.carleton.ca).

 Special thanks to Francisco Santamarina for his meticulous work decoding the IRS XML documents to translate the data into a useful format and creating the Data Dictionary at the heart of this project.